 - has advanced knowledge on theories and methodologies within the areas of strategic entrepreneurship and how they interact.

-- has advanced knowledge and understanding, as well as the ability to critical reflect on, the processes of strategic entrepreneurship.
+- has advanced knowledge and understanding, as well as the ability to critically reflect on, the processes of strategic entrepreneurship.

-- has advanced knowledge and understanding on how to apply the theories and methodologies of the course on a real life cases.
+- has advanced knowledge and understanding of how to apply the theories and methodologies of the course to real-life cases.